A worked example illustrating a typical engagement scope and outcome. Not a real client case.

 Three Term Sheets.
 Three Failures.

-Sarah closed her laptop and stared at the wall of her home office.
+The founder closes her laptop and stared at the wall of her home office.
 The email from Meridian Ventures was polite — they always are — but the message was the same one she'd received twice before: "After reviewing the financial materials, we've decided not to move forward at this time."

 The third failure was the worst.
 Meridian had spent four weeks in diligence.
-Their associate had asked for MRR by cohort — Sarah spent an entire weekend building it manually from Stripe exports and the numbers didn't reconcile with what she'd reported in the deck.
+Their associate had asked for MRR by cohort — the founder spent an entire weekend building it manually from Stripe exports and the numbers didn't reconcile with what she'd reported in the deck.
 They asked for a revenue bridge — she didn't have one.
 They asked about ASC 606 compliance — she wasn't sure what that meant.

 That's when we got the call.